 We were still in hospital on Christmas day for his "real" first Christmas!

-One year, Joshua was quite frightened.
-We walked past a number of times and he wouldn't have a bar of it.
-Finally, after a few "over the fence" high fives with Santa, he decided he wanted to line up for a visit.
+When Joshua was about 2.5, he was quite frightened.
+We walked past a number of times over the course of a couple of weeks and he wouldn't have a bar of it.
+Finally, after a few "over the fence" high fives with Santa, one day he decided he wanted to line up for a visit.
 When it was our turn, he walked in, turned around and walked straight back out again.
-The next time, he was happy enough to approach Santa, give him a highfive.
+The next time, he was happy enough to approach Santa and give him a highfive.
 The next time, a hand shake.
 A few more times and we got a wonderful photo.

 Don't give up.